ajimoti/roles-and-permissions-documentation/docs/basic-usage/model.md

 $user->holds(Permission::DeleteProducts) // returns true
 ```

-When a model is assigned a permission directly, the permission is also made available when the `->permissions()` method is called.
+When a model is given a permission directly, the permission is also made available when the `->permissions()` method is called.
 Similarly, the `holds($permissions)` and `authorize($permissions)` methods will also true if the given permission is also passed as an argument.
 ### revoke($permissions) : bool
 Revoke permissions that were directly given to a model.
 ```php